-Note from the Author: It is easy in this unruly and manipulated time to be labeled “un-American” simply by speaking out.
+Note from the Author: It is easy in this unruly and manipulated time to be labeled “un-American” simply for choosing to speak out.
 Admittedly, I have some views that many may find “outside the box,” to put it lightly, but that does not mean I am anti-America or against America.
 It is exactly our right to disagree that makes this nation what it is, or rather, what we believe it to be.
 The moment we allow our government to label free thinkers as un-American, is the moment we have lost the essence of our founding ideals, even if they only ever existed within the hearts of true patriots.
 The problem that has arisen, in this modern age, is that those clearing the path have disregarded their moral compass, and it has been set aside for a different and more personal form of guidance.
 When the choices of those we elect to lead are governed by anything other than their desire to best protect and fulfill the majority will of the American people, it must be openly acknowledged that we are no longer represented.
 Freely voicing your criticism and morally seeking what best embodies your vision of freedom and liberty, even if that stands in contrast to the popular view, is quintessentially American.

 “Prohibition… goes beyond the bounds of reason in that it attempts to control a man’s appetite by legislation and makes a crime out of things that are not crimes… A prohibition law strikes a blow at the very principles upon which our government was founded.”
 December 1840, Abraham Lincoln.